MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

 4. Wait for 5 minutes and then run `healthcheck.exe` (located at `%ProgramFiles%\Microsoft Defender for Endpoint plug-in for WSL\tools` for the results of the connectivity test).

    If successful, you can see that the connectivity test was successful.
+If failed, you can see that the connectivity test was `invalid` indicating that the client connectivity from WSL to Defender for Endpoint service URLs is failing.

 > [!NOTE]
 > To set a proxy for use in WSL containers (the distributions running on the subsystem), see [Advanced settings configuration in WSL](/windows/wsl/wsl-config).